 Manufacturing is a big part of construction projects, with materials and parts needing to be in the right place at the right time to make a build happen.
 If you’re already involved with logistics, moving or purchasing goods, you have what it takes for a career in the construction industry.

 Managing the movement of goods takes organisational skills and an ability to juggle tasks as you oversee things coming in and going out of a warehouse, factory or office.
-This skillset is easily transferable from any number of industries to a role as a goods in manager in construction.
+This skillset is easily transferable from any number of industries to a role as a depot manager in construction.

 Logistics and plant manager